HaoJiang0201/Cocos2d-JS-BubbleJungle/README.md

 1. Clone this repo;
 2. Install Cocos2d-JS SDK;
 3. Create a new project: cocos new -l js test;
+4. Copy all files from this repo to the new cocos project path; Replace default files;
 4. Edit and debug in WebStorm and Chrome DevTool;
 5. Release: cocos compile -p web -m release